humaidk2/react-native-share-from-outside/README.md

 This should be the default behaviour on ios and android

-I also think the uploading part can be integrated to the share extension but that should be kinda optional.
+I also think the uploading part can be integrated to the share extension.

 Only after completing the above features, will this project be released on npm